Hello Vietnam

-"Hello Vietnam" is the name of a song written by Tom T. Hall and recorded by American country singer Johnnie Wright, with lyrics in support of the Vietnam War.
+"Hello Vietnam" is a song written by Tom T. Hall and recorded by American country singer Johnnie Wright in 1965.
+Its lyrics supported the Vietnam War.
 "Hello Vietnam" spent 20 weeks on the American Billboard Hot Country Singles & Tracks chart with three weeks at number one.
 The single, featuring vocals from Wright's wife, Kitty Wells, was Wright's most successful release on the US country music charts as a solo singer.

-The song was satirically used for the opening theme of the anti-war film Full Metal Jacket.
+The song was used for the opening theme of the war film Full Metal Jacket.
+It was also used in the third part of Ken Burns' documentary series The Vietnam War.